Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Introduction

 Ocean fronts also interact constantly with boundary layer turbulence (BLT) driven by surface wind shear, convection, or waves \citep{thorpe_turbulent_2005, mcwilliams_submesoscale_2017}.
 In particular, atmospheric wind and cooling can induce surface Ekman flow and convection, and their interactions with fronts can involve geostrophic shear production, Ekman buoyancy flux, or symmetric instability \citep[e.g.,][]{thomas_destruction_2005,mahadevan_rapid_2010, thomas_symmetric_2013,skyllingstad_baroclinic_2017, callies_baroclinic_2018, wenegrat_current_2023}.
-These complex dynamics and mesoscale forcing collectively governs the momentum fluxes and energy budgets across scales within the ML.
-Therefore, comprehensively capturing their contributions in the ML relies on datasets that resolve a vast range of processes from the mesoscale down to meter-scale BLT.
-And understanding the different dynamical components requires analysis of the kinetic energy budgets, specifically to isolate and examine conversions between the submesoscale (SKE) and the turbulent (TKE) scales.
+These interacting processes --- frontogenesis, mixed-layer instabilities (MLIs), restratification, and BLT --- together govern momentum fluxes and cross-scale energy pathways in the ML.
+In particular, MLIs in unstable fronts can generate submesoscale filaments and vortices while BLT simultaneously mixes and redistributes buoyancy, so the two regimes can coexist and mutually modulate each other \citep[e.g.,][]{hamlington_langmuir_2014, whitt_energetic_2017, sullivan_frontogenesis_2018, callies_baroclinic_2018, verma_interaction_2022}.
+Quantifying this coupling in a broader yet heterogeneous mesoscale background requires datasets that resolve processes from the mesoscale down to meter-scale BLT and diagnostics that isolate exchanges between submesoscale kinetic energy (SKE) and turbulent kinetic energy (TKE).